-Highways, dated January 13, 2012, or subsequent editions in force at the time of construction, as required by the City Engineer.

-- All corners of intersection of New Main Street (Lot "A") and proposed Belardo Road (Lot "B" and "C") - All corners of intersection of Tahquitz Canyon Way (existing) and proposed Belardo Road (Lot "B") - ENG 100.
+- Certificate of Occupancy, unless otherwise allowed by the City Engineer.
+The existing crosswalk shall be relocated north. - ENG 83.
+The applicant shall install a Type R6-1 "One Way" sign at the southwest corner of Andreas Road (Lot "D") and Palm Canyon Drive, facing eastbound traffic on Andreas Road, as required by the City Engineer. - ENG 84.
+Install a stop sign, stop bar, and "STOP" legend for traffic exiting the development at the following intersections in accordance with City of Palm Springs Standard Drawing Nos.
+620-625 and the California Manual on Uniform Traffic Control Devices, dated January 13, 2012, or subsequent editions in force at the time of construction, as required by the City Engineer. - Southwest corner of Andreas Road (Lot "D") and Palm Canyon Drive, facing eastbound traffic on Andreas Road - Southeast corner of Market Street and Andreas Road (Lot "D"), facing northbound traffic on Market Street - Northwest corner of Market Street and New Main Street (Lot "A"), facing southbound traffic on Market Street - ENG 85.
 Install a street name sign at all corners of all intersections that are a part of the Downtown Palm Springs project, in accordance with City of Palm Springs Standard Drawing Nos.
-620 through 625 and the California Manual on Uniform Traffic Control Devices for Streets and Highways, dated January 13, 2012, or subsequent editions in force at the time of construction, as required by the City Engineer. - ENG 101.
+620 through 625 and the California Manual on Uniform Traffic Control Devices for Streets and Highways, dated January 13, 2012, or subsequent editions in force at the time of construction, as required by the City Engineer. - ENG 86.
 Construction signing, lighting and barricading shall be provided during all phases of construction as required by City Standards or as directed by the City Engineer.
-As a minimum, all construction signing, lighting and barricading shall be in accordance with Part 6 "Temporary Traffic Control" of the California Manual on Uniform Traffic Control Devices for Streets and Highways, dated January 13, 2012, or subsequent editions in force at the time of construction. - ENG 102.
-This property is subject to the Transportation Uniform Mitigation Fee which shall be paid prior to issuance of building permit. - ENG 103.
-No construction traffic shall enter the project site from N. Palm Canyon Drive or Tahquitz Canyon Way. - ENG 104.
-Parking shall be restricted along both sides of Lot "A", "B", "C", and "D" as necessary to maintain a minimum 24 feet wide clear two-way travel way, except for designated parallel parking spaces.
-Regulatory Type R26 "No Parking" signs shall be installed along Lot "A", Lot "B", Lot "C", and Lot "D", as necessary to enforce parking restrictions. - ENG 105.
-Developer shall cooperate with any City-approved events in which public streets adjacent to the site are temporarily closed by assisting with and not interfering with said closures.
+As a minimum, all construction signing, lighting and barricading shall be in accordance with Part 6 "Temporary Traffic Control" of the California Manual on Uniform Traffic Control Devices for Streets and Highways, dated January 13, 2012, or subsequent editions in force at the time of construction. - ENG 87.
+This property is subject to the Transportation Uniform Mitigation Fee which shall be paid prior to issuance of building permit. - ENG 88.
+No construction traffic shall enter the project site from N. Palm Canyon Drive or Tahquitz Canyon Way. - ENG 89.
+Parking shall be restricted along both sides of Lot "A" and "D" as necessary to maintain a minimum 24 feet wide clear two-way travel way, except for designated parallel parking spaces.
+Regulatory Type R26 "No Parking" signs shall be installed along Lot "A" and Lot "D", as necessary to enforce parking restrictions.